apache/cloudstack-documentation/source/installguide/hypervisor/kvm.rst

 -  libvirt: 1.2.0 or higher

--  Qemu/KVM: 2.0 or higher
+-  Qemu/KVM: 1.5 or higher (2.5 or higher recommended)

 The default bridge in CloudStack is the Linux native bridge implementation (bridge module).
 CloudStack includes an option to work